 The original shrine stands on the remote, sacred island of Okinoshima which is off-limits to the public.
 Lying along the sea route to Korea, the island has served as a place to pray for safe travel since the fourth century.
 The other two, later established shrines stand on the Kyushu mainland and on an island near the coast.
-Okinoshima Island and the Munakata Shrines received world heritage status in July 2017.
+Okinoshima Island and the Munakata Shrines received World Heritage status in July 2017.

 Okinoshima Island is the original and most notable site of worship.
-This sacred island is located in the Sea of Japan, about 60 kilometers off the coast of Kyushu or roughly one third into the journey to Busan on the Korean Peninsula.
+This sacred island is located in the Sea of Japan, about 60 kilometers off the coast of Kyushu or roughly one third into the journey to the Korean Peninsula.
 The island can be seen from Kyushu when visibility is good.
 However, stepping onto Okinoshima is strictly prohibited to all but the shrine's priests.
 The only chance for the public to visit used to be during an annual festival in May, and even then, the selected, male-only visitors had to fully undress and purify themselves in the sea before stepping onto the island.
 However, this annual event was discontinued in 2018.
 Thanks to strict rules and the island's remoteness, the centuries-old ritual sites remain well-preserved.

 Nakatsu Shrine (Nakatsu-gu or Nakatsu-miya) is located on the island of Oshima, just off the coast of Kyushu.
 Rituals on the island were initially held atop Mount Mitake, and the present shrine buildings were constructed at the foot of the mountain around the 16th century.
 The shrine is located up some steps on a small hill near the ferry port, its secluded location providing for a peaceful experience.
 Behind the shrine is a path leading up to the summit of Mount Mitake.